mongodb-js/mongodb-schema/README.md

 mongodb-schema
 ==============

-Infer probabilistic schema of JSON documents, javascript objects or a MongoDB collection.
+Infer probabilistic schema of javascript objects or a MongoDB collection.

 This package is dual-purpose.
 It serves as a [node.js module](#usage-with-nodejs) and can also be used with [MongoDB](#usage-with-mongodb) directly, where it extends the `DBCollection` shell object.